thinkSRS/srsinst.rga/docs/index.rst

-``srsinst.rga`` is a `Python package <package_>`_ to control and acquire data from a `Stanford Research Systems (SRS) Residual Gas Analyzer (RGA) <rga100_>`_, using the `srsgui`_  package as a base instrument driver and a graphic user interface (GUI).
+``srsinst.rga`` is a `Python package <package_>`_ to control and acquire data from a `Stanford Research Systems (SRS) Residual Gas Analyzer (RGA) <rga100_>`_, using the `srsgui`_  package as a base instrument driver as well as a graphic user interface (GUI) application.

     ..  figure:: ./_static/image/comp-analysis-screenshot.png
         :align: center